-- 3.2 The baseline habitats drawing (TEP Ref: G7478.004.014) illustrates the habitats present across the site.
-Tables 1 lists the habitats present, their Phase 1 habitat code and reclassified UK Habitat classification (UK Hab) code with their associated conditions and also provides a summary of how this assessment was derived. - 3.3 In some cases there is more than one line per habitat type.
+- 3.2 The baseline habitats drawing (TEP Ref: G7478.004.014A) illustrates the habitats present across the site.
+Tables 1-3 list the habitats present, their Phase 1 habitat code and reclassified UK Habitat classification (UK Hab) code with their associated conditions and also provides a summary of how this assessment was derived. - 3.3 In some cases there is more than one line per habitat type.
 This reflects the lines in the BNG metric which are split out into those habitat types with different condition scores and strategic significance.
 For example there may be two areas of scrub, both which are of moderate condition, however one has high strategic significance and the other low.
-To identify each different area within the metric and be able to reference it to the table below, a separate column for the area has been included. - 3.4 Drawing TEP Ref: G7478.004.014 also illustrates the location of the hedgerows.
-Table 2 lists the hedgerows present within the application area, their Phase 1 habitat code and reclassified UK Habitat classification code with their associated conditions and provides a summary of how this assessment was derived. - 3.5 The comments box in the tables below offers further justification of the condition, based on the technical guidance document for the metric and also based on the surveyors own ecological knowledge.
+To identify each different area within the metric and be able to reference it to the table below, a separate column for the area has been included. - 3.4 Drawing TEP Ref: G7478.004.014A also illustrates the location of the hedgerows.
+Tables 4-6 list the hedgerows present within the application area, their Phase 1 habitat code and reclassified UK Habitat classification code with their associated conditions and provides a summary of how this assessment was derived. - 3.5 The comments box in the tables below offers further justification of the condition, based on the technical guidance document for the metric and also based on the surveyors own ecological knowledge.
 Relevant target notes (TN's) are provided where available however not all individual sections of each habitat had a TN conferred onto them.
+Further detailed information on the highways sections is available upon request.